jet/dotnet-templates/README.md

 ```
 let start (args : Args.Arguments) =
     …
     (yields a started application loop)
 ```

 ### `run`,  `main` functions

 The `run` function formalizes the overall pattern.
 It is responsible for:

-1. Managing the correct sequencing of the startup procedure, weaving together the above elements,
+1. Managing the correct sequencing of the startup procedure, weaving together the above elements
 2. managing the emission of startup or abnormal termination messages to the console

 - DONT alter the canonical form - the processing is in this exact order for a multitude of reasons
-- DONT have any application specific wire within `run` - any such logic should live within the `start` function
+- DONT have any application specific wire within `run` - any such logic should live within the `start` and/or `build` functions
-- DONT return an `int` from `run`, let main tage charge of the exit codes
+- DONT return an `int` from `run`; let `main` define the exit codes in one place

 #### example